Reclaiming Joy in Teaching, Learning,

 Join us in sharing your students and your stories of joys, those remarkable accomplishments that take place in spite of or in response to the repressive environments in which we might work.
 Join us in reclaiming our joys and celebrating them in the wonderfully supportive forum that gathers each year under the whole language umbrella!

-All summer institute activities will take place at the Hilton St. Louis at the Ballpark.
-Special room rates are available until June 27.
+All Summer Institute activities will take place at the Hilton St. Louis at the Ballpark.

 Registration deadline is July 13, 2012.
 Anyone wishing to register after this date must register onsite in St. Louis.

 Register by Mail:

 Download the REGISTRATION FORM and mail to NCTE.

 |Before July 13||Onsite After July 13|

 |WLU/NCTE Member $185||WLU/NCTE Member $205|

 |Nonmember $260||Nonmember $280|

 Reclaiming Literacy: Supporters of Public Education Strategizing Together

 Thursday, July 19 11:45 a.m. – 6:00 p.m.